Electrical Licensing Board

 Luke Murphy – Electrical workers with restricted licenses representative

-Mr Luke Murphy is a member of the Air-conditioning and Mechanical Contractors Association and is currently a Project Manager for Centigrade Mechanical Contracting.
-Mr Murphy is a restricted electrical licence holder and has over 15 years industry experience over a broad range of projects including both commercial and industrial.
-Mr Murphy’s experience in refrigeration and mechanical engineering provides the Board with a valuable and unique knowledge base in this field.
+Luke Murphy has been appointed to the Board as the electrical workers with restricted licenses representative.
+Luke is a member of the Air-conditioning and Mechanical Contractors Association and is currently a project manager for Centigrade Mechanical Contracting.
+Luke is a restricted electrical licence holder and has over 15 years' industry experience over a broad range of projects including both commercial and industrial.
+Luke’s experience in refrigeration and mechanical engineering provides a unique perspective to the Board.

 Gillie Anderson ELB